ryo-ohki-code/sideshift-payment-integration-node/README.md

 This Node.js library enables cryptocurrency payments in your Node.js project by integrating with the [SideShift API](https://sideshift.ai/) using the [sideshift-api-node](https://github.com/ryo-ohki-code/sideshift-api-node) module, allowing you to integrate cryptocurrency payment processing in any Node.js project with just a few tweaks.
 It supports real-time payment processing, polling for transaction confirmations, 250+ cryptocurrencies and multi-currency support including USD, EUR, JPY, etc.

-This library handle both integration method 'custom integration' and SideShift Checkout integration.
+This library handle both integration method 'Custom integration' and [SideShift Pay](https://pay.sideshift.ai/) 'Checkout integration'.

 By nature we recommends to you the Checkout integration as it's permit payment from the same coin without needs to set a secondary wallet.